Ghosts

 “It didn’t happen to me until a few years later when there were two occasions,” she said, adding one time a visitor had entered the vaults while Blackwood was working by herself.
 “I heard a sort of sing-song voice say, ‘Kelli’.
 And I went into the vault, and (the visitor) wasn’t looking at me.

 When it happened the first time, Blackwood chose to ignore it.
-But then the footsteps on gravel floor became more noticeable.
+But then the footsteps on the gravel floor became more noticeable.
 A reminder that the floors in the vaults are no longer crushed stone.
 In particular, she was working with a colleague named Janine, and they heard the characteristic crunching.

 “She and I sat at the desk and we were probably not on our best behaviour that day, as we sat talking about things,” Blackwood said.
 “Then we heard the footsteps.
 We were like, ‘Oh my gosh, we managed to miss a visitor’.”